stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 There are 2 main factors that contribute to whether someone will be rich or not, it’s not how smart they are, how much money they have.

-This is backed up by data, over 10,000 people have filled a survey in our app, that showed the following: wealth is not correlated to earnings, in fact, these 2 main factors that have nothing to do with income.
+This is backed up by data, over 10,000 people have filled a survey in our app, that showed the following: wealth is not correlated to earnings, in fact, the 2 main explanatory factors have nothing to do with income.

 Most of people put a barrier in their mind, but not the right ones unfortunately.
 Just like when you skip the gym, they look for short term gratifications over dedication and long term health.